2: Model-Editor, Mechanism-Editor, Part-Editor

 Kinematics : Linear/ Angular Position, Velocity, Acceleration of any Part and Joint

-Kinetostatic : Linear Force or Angular Torques from the motion, mass and inertia of each Part in each Kinematic-Chain
+Kinetostatic : Linear Force or Angular Torques

 Mechanism-Editor toolbars

-Modeling FB toolbar - ABOVE GRAPHICS-AREA
+Modeling FB toolbar - above the graphic-area

 GST-TOOLBAR-MODELLING-SMALL-A

-Solids toolbar - ABOVE GRAPHICS-AREA
+Solids toolbar - above the graphic-area

 GST-TOOLBAR-SOLIDS-SMALL-A